AaltoIIC/futimo/README.md

     python3 expand_fuzzy_sets_for_visualization.py

 Then you can run script [data_visualization.py](data_visualization.py) that produces visulization based on fuzzified data.
-This is illustarted below for crane data.
+This is illustarted below for test data.

+    python3 data_visualization.py

+The variables to be visualized can be given as arguments:

+    python3 data_visualization.py -m "Temperature" "Motor speed rpm"

 ![Visualization](examples/figures/Visualization_of_crane_data_1.png)
 ![Visualization](examples/figures/Visualization_of_crane_data_2.png)